From Airbnb’s Knowledge Repo to Kyso for Teams

 Integrate Kyso into your existing workflow

-It leverages our Github integration, so your team can effortlessly set up your knowledge centre and use Kyso without changing the way you work.
+It leverages our Github integration, so your team can effortlessly set up your knowledge center and use Kyso without changing the way you work.

 Continue using the Knowledge Repo with Github’s issue and pull request workflows and version control, and use Kyso to present and collaborate on your posts among your team.
 In this way, you can reap the benefits of having both an awesome presentation and collaboration format with Kyso, built on a central repository of high-quality research trusted by everyone.